 The Department of Natural Resources & Conservation (DNRC) is the government agency that oversees Montana water rights.
 There are 85 water basins in Montana.
-As a water rights owner in Montana you don’t own the water itself.
+As a water rights owner in Montana, you don’t own the water itself.
 You own the right to legally use the water in the prescribed manner represented in the claim.

-After reviewing the factual and legal basis of application and rights the DNRC will make initial findings and publish Notice.
-If there is no valid objections that are raised then the permit is issued.
-Notice key vague words all through out when talking water rights.
-This gives Montana flexibility on a number of critical, complicated and varying factors in determining and granting water rights.
-There is no absolute and I believe it will become more difficult over time to acquire new rights.
-The Permit describes the Appropriation and owner has to show Proof of Perfection.
-Once the permit is perfected it shows appropriation has been put to beneficial use as described by permit.
+After reviewing the factual and legal basis of an application, the DNRC will make initial findings and publish a Notice.
+If there are no valid objections that are raised, then the Permit is issued.
+However, notice key vague words throughout the permit regarding your water rights.
+This gives Montana flexibility on a number of critical, complicated, and varying factors in determining and granting water rights.
+There is no absolute ownership granted.
+Therefore, I believe it will become more difficult to acquire water rights in the future.
+The Permit describes the Appropriation.
+The owner has to show Proof of Perfection.
+Once the permit is perfected it shows appropriation has been put to beneficial use as described by the Permit.

 Types of Water Rights

 The types of water rights in Montana are again determined by the important date of 7/1/73.
 Most rights prior to 7/1/73 were Use Rights.
 For these rights there are no recordings, approval, or written record of the right.
 The priority date of Use Rights is the date water was first put to beneficial use.
 If only some old Montana famers and ranchers had realized the long term value of there rights in water, the rights could be extremely valuable.
 Some ancestors are living very different lives due to the hard work of previous generations securing water rights.
 There were also Filed Rights that were filed with local County Clerk & Recorders office under system recognized in 1885 all the way up to 7/1/73.
 These rights are recorded, approved, and possess a written record of the right.